 I Corinthians 15:45-47

 God has treasures hidden in both the Old and New Testaments, but to fully appreciate these truths I should understand how the natural and spiritual fit together and complement each other.
-I am continually amazed at how God has woven together both old and new using one to give insight and revelation into the other while revealing his character, purposes, future events and how I fit into his grand scheme.
+I am continually amazed at how God has woven together both old and new using one to give insight and revelation into the other while simultaneously revealing his character, his purposes and future events.
+It’s even possible to discover how I fit into his grand scheme.

 I need to study the pages of both old and new if I desire to know God’s big picture plan, intents, and purposes.
 Amos compared neglecting the word of God to a famine.

 Do I embrace the Lords’ own perspective on interpreting Old Testament scriptures?
-For it is those holy words which anticipate his coming suffering and glorification; should I not study it even as those early believers were expected to do.
+For it is those holy words which anticipated his coming ministry, suffering and glorification.
+Should I not study it even as those early believers were expected to do.